-You can put together a short eBook or how-to guide to show subscribers how to use your products, or teach them information on a particular topic in your niche.
+You can put together a short eBook or how-to guide to show subscribers how to use a certain product, or teach them information on a particular topic in your niche.

-For example, if you sell houseplants, a perfect freebie would be a how-to guide on caring for succulents.
+For example, if you sell or blog about houseplants, a perfect freebie would be a how-to guide on caring for succulents.
 (I would totally sign up for that!)

 6. Digital Art Prints/Quotes